 Introduction

-On September 13, 1993, a historic agreement was signed between Israel and the Palestine Liberation Organization (PLO), known as the 'Declaration of Principles' (DOP) or the 'Oslo Accord I'.
-This framework agreement stipulated an interim period of five years, after which the parties would reach a permanent settlement based on the principle of "land for peace."
-During this period, Israel would withdraw from Jericho and the Gaza Strip, and the Palestinians would establish an autonomous authority there.
-The DOP was general and focused on practical issues, intentionally leaving the religious and identity roots of the conflict and its substantive issues, including Jerusalem, refugees, and borders, for future discussion.
-This constructive ambiguity enabled bridging the significant gaps and achieving the groundbreaking agreement, but it was simultaneously the seed of destruction concealed within the agreement from its inception.
+Israel and the Palestine Liberation Organization (PLO) signed a historic agreement on September 13, 1993 known as the “Declaration of Principles on Interim Self-Government Arrangements” (DOP for short or, later, “Oslo Accord I”).
+It stipulated an interim period of five years before the parties would reach a permanent settlement based on the principle of “land for peace.”
+During this interim, Israel would withdraw from Jericho and the Gaza Strip, with Palestinians establishing an autonomous authority.
+The DOP focused on practical issues, intentionally leaving the roots of the conflict in religion and identity and substantive issues including Jerusalem, refugees, and borders for future discussion.
+This constructive ambiguity left significant gaps to be bridged and the seeds of destruction were within the agreement from the start.

-The Israeli-Palestinian conflict is an example of the research term 'identity conflict' - a conflict that combines an objective issue like territory, with subjective factors, primarily the identity components of the rival groups such as history, culture, and religion.
-An identity conflict tends to be bloodier and more protracted, as well as it is perceived as a zero-sum conflict.
-In order to resolve such a complex conflict, both sides need to undergo a profound process of changing their self-identity perception to one that enables the existence of the other alongside them.
-Religion is one of the factors influencing identity conflicts, for better or worse, through its four social functions - (1) creating a worldview that guides believers' understanding of reality, (2) setting laws and norms of behavior that direct believers' actions, (3) lending legitimacy to institutions or actions, even non-religious ones, (4) uniting people into a broad social collective.
-Religion can change the direction of a conflict through the use of religious ambiguity - an inherent ambivalence in monotheistic religions surrounding issues that combine law and values, arising from different and even contradictory sources and commandments, and the existence of a flexible space for interpretation – thus allowing religious grounding for almost any view.
-Using religious ambiguity to construct worldviews supporting reconciliation and lend legitimacy to actions and figures engaged in peacemaking will help raise the conflicting societies onto the road to peace.
+The Israeli-Palestinian conflict is an example of “identity conflict” as it is termed in the research: A conflict that incorporates objective dimensions like territory and subjective factors, primarily those of rival identity informed by history, culture, and religion.
+Identity conflicts tend to be bloodier and more protracted, as well as perceived as a zero-sum ones.
+In order to resolve such complex conflicts, both sides need to profoundly their perception of their own identities in a way that enables coexistence.
+Religion is a factor in identity conflicts, for better or worse, given its four social dimensions: Creating a worldview that guides believers’ understanding of reality; establishing laws and norms of behavior that direct believers’ actions; lending legitimacy to certain institutions or actions, even non-religious ones; and uniting people in a broad collective.
+Religion can change a conflict’s direction through the inherent ambiguities in monotheistic religions on issues that combine laws and values.
+These arise from different and even contradictory sources and commandments and the existence of a flexible space for interpretation, thus allowing religious grounding for almost any view.
+These religious ambiguities can foster reconciliation and lend legitimacy to activities for and figures engaged in peacemaking between conflicting societies.

-The religious context is particularly significant in the Israeli-Palestinian conflict for several reasons.
-First, it is a conflict over territory considered sacred to both religions.
-As a result, the political discourse in both societies is directly and indirectly filled with religious values and symbols related to the land, its sanctity, the struggle for it, and the historical national ethos.
-Second, in Judaism and Islam, identity, nationality, and the connection to territory are largely based on religion and its derivatives - tradition and cultural heritage, which also influence the identity of those who do not define themselves as believers.
-Third, the two rival groups are backed by external forces of the same religion, which can be mobilized to intervene in the conflict on religious grounds.
-Fourth and finally, on both sides there are radical groups willing to use violence to thwart any possibility of infringing on the group's religious principles related to the conflict.
-(However, it cannot be ignored that their weight on the Palestinian side is incomparably greater than on the Israeli side).
-Hence, it can be inferred that religious values and beliefs, whether genuine or artificially employed as propaganda tools, constitute a formidable barrier that severely hinders any negotiation, a condition termed in literature as the "religious barrier to peace."
+Religion is particularly significant for the Israeli-Palestinian conflict for several reasons.
+Firstly, it is a conflict over territory considered sacred to both religions, meaning political discourse in both communities is imbricated with religious values and symbols related to the land, its sanctity, the struggle for it, and the historical national ethos.
+Secondly, identity, nationality, and the connection with territory in both Judaism and Islam are largely based on religion and its derivatives, tradition and cultural heritage, which also influence the identity of those who do not define themselves as believers.
+Thirdly, the two communities are each backed by their respective faith’s external forces, which can be mobilized to intervene in the conflict on religious grounds.
+Finally, there are radical groups willing to use violence to thwart any possibility of infringing its religious principles on the conflict.
+While such groups do exist on both sides, they are predominantly on the Palestinian rather than on the Israeli side.
+Given all of this, religious values and beliefs, whether genuinely expressed or exploited for propaganda purposes, can be a formidable barrier to any negotiation, a “religious barrier to peace” as it is termed in the literature.